FabianClemenz/FabianClemenz.github.io/content/posts/django-101-switching-primary-key-on-existing-models.md

 +++
 draft = false
 date = 2023-03-09T13:31:46+01:00
-title = "Django 101: switching the primary key on existing models" description = "This Django 101 takes you through the steps of switching from one primary key to another on existing models, without harming your data" slug = "django-101-switching-primary-key-on-existing-models" authors = ["Fabian Clemenz"]
+title = "Django 101: Switching the primary key on existing models" description = "This Django 101 takes you through the steps of switching from one primary key to another on existing models, without harming your data" slug = "django-101-switching-primary-key-on-existing-models" authors = ["Fabian Clemenz"]